-Internal combustion engine has very low comparison ratio.
-It also uses highly volatile liquid fuel such as petrol, paraffin etc. Hence the carburetion process is must requirement.
+The internal combustion engine has a very low comparison ratio.
+It also uses highly volatile liquid fuels such as petrol, paraffin, etc. Hence the carburetion process is a must requirement.

 The process of breaking up the fuel into minute particles and mixing it with air is known as carburetion.